 Under Maestro Ochs' leadership, the Princeton Uniersity Sinfonia has grown from a small chamber orchestra into a full symphony orchestra.
 Welcoming undergraduate and graduate student musicians,...

-In its first Richardson performance of the year, the Princeton University Sinfonia treats the community to a concert of orchestral gems.
-Program TBA.
+In its first Richardson performance of the year, the Princeton University Sinfonia presents a concert featuring three soloists, three conductors, and one world premiere.

 About the Artist: